What is the Statewide Transportation Improvement Program?

 What categories of funding does the STIP include and how are projects selected?

-- Fix-It programs fund projects that fix or preserve the state’s transportation system, including bridges, pavement, culverts, traffic signals, and others.
+- Fix-It programs fix or preserve the state's transportation system, including bridges, pavement, culverts, traffic signals and others.
 ODOT uses data about the conditions of assets to choose the highest priority projects.
-In recent STIPs, the Commission has allocated most funding to Fix-It programs.
-Watch this video explaining the Fix-It Program.
+This is typically the biggest category of funding because ODOT has made it a priority to preserve our existing transportation investments while continuing to improve safety for all users.

-- Local government programs direct funding to local governments to fund priority projects.
+- Local Government programs direct funding to cities and counties so they can fund priority projects.

 How will ODOT and the Commission engage stakeholders?